-Now add in all of the things that people have been programmed to believe regarding their health, including food, water, etc. Hopefully, by now, you are starting to see a compounding problem in our nation today.
+Now add in all the things people have been programmed to believe regarding their health, including food, water, etc. Hopefully, by now, you are starting to see a compounding problem in our nation today.
 So let us discuss some of the benefits of exercise, just in case everyone is not abundantly clear on this.

 For instance, we have known for some time now that sleep deprivation can lead to obesity, among a host of other ills.
 As addressed several times thus far, obesity itself leads to horrible addictive cycles that negatively impact our health.
-But a recent study in the journal SLEEP suggested that not sleeping can give you a ferocious case of the munchies, too (Hanlon et al., 2016).
+But a recent study in the journal SLEEP suggested that not sleeping can also give you a ferocious case of the munchies (Hanlon et al., 2016).
 Guess where that leads.

 Logically speaking, if you were tired and hungry, what types of food would you reach for?
 Convenience foods, right?
 Of course, we already know where that leads.